cabal-club/cable/moderation.md

     2656f9b6195035a063dd1f1f50def3a5a6ee19005384c49e1740df7dc192f722f
     11f03bd1d7430e5d47cf197d0ec412707a7e211ee7d45f298bf596378dd4c14a4

-In the above representation we have chosen the ordering of having A's role & public key being followed by B and finally by C, but as stated above the order has no significance so long as the sequence consists of bytes conforming to the `<role varint><32 byte ed25519 public key>` scheme.
+In the above representation we have chosen the ordering of having Aleph's role & public key being followed by Bert and finally by Cashew, but as stated above the order has no significance so long as the sequence consists of bytes conforming to the `<role varint><32 byte ed25519 public key>` scheme.